When I was a student (2003-2009), my classmates and I didn’t have any Digital tablet at school to practice on.

 (A Wacom Cintiq is a pretty much a huge screen you can draw on like a tablet)

-There is awesome designers who don’t know anything about digitals.
+There are awesome designers who don’t know anything about digitals.
 However, these tools are now widely spread in the industry.
 You will be expected to master them.
 So, yes you should.

 You may have a great Wacom Cintiq at school, the opening time and availability are limited.
-So I recommend you to set up your own work station at home.
-You can spend long hours at sketching, sometime overnight and let your imagination having fun without disruption.
+So I recommend you to set up your own work station and furniture at home.
+You can spend long hours at sketching, sometime overnight, and let your imagination having fun without disruption.

-Q:/ Will I draw better with a Graphic tablet ?
+Will I draw better with a Digital Graphic tablet?

-However, digital techniques are amazing for rendering: colouring, adding textures, composition…
+However, digital techniques are amazing for enhancing your actual skills and for digital rendering: coloring, adding textures, composition…

 GOOD TO KNOW

-Q:/ Should I start learning sketching on paper or digital ?
+Should I start learning sketching on paper or digital?

 I have a huge preference for paper.

-But you can start sketching with both – Note that some student become addicted to digital.
-They cover their mistakes with some Photoshop tricks – and get comfortable to the extend that they never improve their sketching skills for years.
+But you can start sketching with both – Note that some students become addicted to digital.
+They cover their mistakes with some Photoshop tricks – and get comfortable to the extent that they never improve their sketching skills for years.

-Note 1: You can get great results with both following types.
+Note 1: You can get great results with both the following types.

 For regular tablet,

 Wacom brand is the best and safest choice.
 Designers keep their tablets for years.
-I believe they are indestructible !
-There is multiple size available.
+I believe they are indestructible!
+There are multiple sizes available.
 You may have a look at the Wacom Intuos series.

 The minimum size I recommend is the Intuos Medium with an active area of 224 x 140 mm.